The best source for dining, wine,

 world.
 When you taste gumbo, it is like tasting history.”

-Participants stay at Trout Point Lodge Relais & Chateaux,
+Participants stay at Trout Point Lodge, a 5-star inn on the

-on the edge of the Tobeatic Wilderness Area, about 20 miles inland from Yarmouth, where they also receive instruction in the
+edge of the Tobeatic Wilderness Area, about 25 miles inland from Yarmouth, where they also receive instruction in the

 Lodge's working kitchen.
-Trout Point provides spacious guest suites with water views, bar & café, the Dining Room, and numerous public areas for relaxation.
-The Lodge has full facilities for outdoor recreation, including
+Trout Point provides spacious guest suites with water views, bar & café, 2 dining

 programs are available for groups of 6-12 persons.